 - EDTA tube (PURPLE TOP)

 - Acid-Citrate Dextrose tube (YELLOW TOP)

 * In general, because of the risk of bacterial contamination, if blood cultures are needed they should always be drawn first (see the MICROBIOLOGY section in the following pages).
-The only exception is if trace metal determination(s) (Navy blue top) are requested along with blood culture.
-In this circumstance, draw the Navy blue top first from one venipuncture, and proceed to perform the remaining collections from a second venipuncture.

 5. When drawing ONLY a (light) blue top tube for coagulation studies:

 If the venipuncture is promptly successful with a good flow of blood directly into the vacutainer, that single, filled tube may be submitted for coagulation studies.
-If, by contrast, the venipuncture is difficult with much searching for the vein, the blood flow slow, or the collection is made into a large syringe, the coagulation cascade may become activated; in that case an initial blue top tube should be filled, discarded and a second filled tube should be collected for testing.
+If, by contrast, the venipuncture is difficult with much searching for the vein, the blood flow is slow, or the collection is made into a large syringe, the coagulation cascade may become activated; in that case an initial blue top tube should be filled, discarded and a second filled tube should be collected for testing.

 When a second tube appears to be needed:

 - If the patient is 6 years old or more, 5 mL of blood should be drawn and discarded before the second blue top tube is filled.